Tiny Yong

-Thiên Hương (born 8 February 1944), usually credited as Tiny Yong, is a singer who was popular in the 1960s.
+Thiên Hương (born 8 February 1944), usually credited as Tiny Yong, is a singer who was popular in France during the 1960s.
 She was born in French Indochina, and is of Vietnamese ancestry.

 Biography

 Tôn Nữ Thị Thiên Hương was born in Phnom Penh, the capital of Cambodia, within French Indochina at the time.
 Her father was a doctor.
 As a child, she and her family moved to Saigon, and she studied at the Couvent des Oiseaux in Đà Lạt.
 In 1958, the family moved to Paris, where her father continued as a doctor and her mother opened a Vietnamese restaurant.

 Thien Huong took acting lessons, and made her first appearances as a stage actress in 1960, in Albert Camus' Les Justes and Jean Cocteau's L’Épouse injustement soupçonnée.
 She also sang Vietnamese and French songs in a local cabaret, La table du mandarin.
 In 1961, Thien Huong released her first EP, Le Monde de Suzie Wong, on which she was accompanied by Jacques Loussier.
 She appeared on television in the shows L’École des vedettes and Discorama, and in Robert Hossein's film Le Jeu de la vérité.
 With singer Jean Philippe, she recorded "La Prison de bambou", which won the Prix Marco Polo de Venise in 1962.
 The same year, she appeared in Piero Pierotti's film, Marco Polo, sang on the soundtrack of Marcel Camus' film L’Oiseau de paradis, and continued with her television and nightclub appearances.